-This is where were suppose to go straight last night but instead turned left and went 40 kms in the wrong direction, towards Chumur.
+This is where we were supposed to go straight last night but instead turned left and went 40 kms in the wrong direction, towards Chumur.

 Then came our 9th high altitude lake, the beautiful Kiagar Tso.
 We crossed it last night as well but didn’t see it in the dark.

-I was trying to tighten the ropes around the luggage on my motorcycle when all of a sudden it came of the stand and fell to its left.
-There was a stone right underneath and as the motorcycle fell the battery cover hit on the stone.
-As a result, the battery cover lock broke and both the cover and battery came off the motorcycle.
+I was trying to tighten the ropes around the luggage on my motorcycle when all of a sudden it came off the stand and fell to its left.
+There was a stone right underneath.
+As the motorcycle fell the battery cover hit on the stone.
+The battery cover lock broke and both the cover and battery came off the motorcycle.

 We did what we could at that moment.
-Somehow managed to wrap the electric wires on the battery points; get a small piece of rope and tied the battery and the cover in one place.
+Somehow we managed to wrap the electric wires on the battery points.
+Then we get a small piece of rope and tied the battery and the cover in one place.
 With this arrangement done, we continued the journey and turned towards Puga from Sumdo.

 After 15 kms and we were standing on top of Polo Kongka La, our 14th high altitude pass.